-“I still had other male friends and admirers who asked me out,” Hjördis wrote, “but it was Carl Gustaf Tersmeden whom I thought best of and liked being with the most.
+“I still had other male friends and admirers who asked me out,” Hjördis wrote, “even though it was Carl Gustaf Tersmeden whom I thought best of and liked being with the most.
 Through him I attended a swirl of happy parties, met a lot of people, made new friends, and opened up new horizons.”

 “That was when I was offered employment at NK’s Franska (French) department.
 I had a good time at Leja, but at NK I would get better pay and working conditions.
 So, I took the offer, and never regretted it.”

 The manager from 1907 until its closure in 1966 was Kurt Jacobsson, who named Hjördis as his favourite model during that time, even ahead of Greta Gustafsson (Garbo) who had quickly changed sides from model to customer.

-“The rooms were unusually nice.
-The girls had a big dressing room, where we could also relax when we weren’t working.
+“The rooms were unusually nice,”Hjördis remembered.
+“The girls had a big dressing room, where we could also relax when we weren’t working.
 And it was so much easier having hair-styling, facial care and everything else, all under one roof.
 I also enjoyed working with my new colleagues, most of whom I already knew. ”

-As well as having male admirers, Hjördis, drew the admiration of her fellow models, or ‘mannequins’ as they were known at the time.
+As well as having male admirers, Hjördis drew the admiration of her fellow models or ‘mannequins’ as they were known at the time.
 Star model Kim Andersson (who married in 1946 and maintained her fame as Kim Söderlund) also moved from Leja to Franska, and remembered Hjördis as both a dazzling model and a good friend.

 “We had a lot of fun, and laughed and giggled together as girls do.
 She was an amazingly skillful model.
 She used these long, rapid movements that highlighted the clothes in exactly the right way.
 Her movements were natural.
 And she created an atmosphere, as if she was very proud of every garment she wore.”

-Here’s a slide show of Hjördis Genberg fashion photos, mostly dating from 1943-1944. (updated, June 2017)
+Here’s a slide show of Hjördis Genberg fashion photos, mostly dating from 1943-1944.

 “Things worked out fine,” Hjördis recalled of her early days at Franska.
 “It was just that the most important thing, the thing that meant most to me, had gone askew…”